cert-lv/graphoscope/README.md

 ## TODO & ideas

-- [ ] If session's auth or encryption key is changed in a config file - can't access the service until browser's old cookies are deleted
 - [ ] Display available data source's fields
 - [ ] `debug` option to see resulting query to the data source and its response
 - [ ] In `graph.js` remove custom zoom limiting